It seems like you can’t go anywhere these days without hearing the latest buzz words, “Personal Branding”

-In my email this week I learned that MediaBistro has an online course titled “Brand Yourself” coming up in May, and Matador U has added an extra bonus module to their course on the same topic.
-I haven’t taken the MediaBistro course, so it’s hard to compare the two, but I know the quality of instruction at MatadorU is excellent, so I’d expect no less from their bonus module.
+In my email this week I learned that MediaBistro has an online course titled “Brand Yourself” coming up in May, although I haven’t taken the MediaBistro course, so I can’t really comment on it.

 In fact, we’ve talked about it in the past here on TWE, and in our Forum as well.
 However, the concept isn’t unique to travel writers though – it’s everywhere.

 Case in point: Last weekend I met up with a friend for lunch, and her just-turned-13 year old daughter joined us.

 As her mom and I were chatting, this slightly-over-indulged techno-tween, who had been engrossed in her new iPad, suddenly interrupts declaring “Mom!
 Nobody has the website that is my name!
 Should we get it?”

 Since I know how sensitive 13-year old girls can be, I did my best to remain calmly neutral and let her mom handle it…..”What do you want that for?” mom asked…..daughter: “I don’t know – maybe someday I’ll be famous“…..mom: “what will you be famous for?“…..daughter: “I don’t know, maybe I’ll just be like Paris Hilton and be famous for nothing“……